smarticoai/public-api/docs/api/classes/WSAPIStore.md

 - `11007` — bonus was issued but a follow-up redemption step failed server-side.
 Funds **are** debited and the purchase event is recorded;
   the consumer's UI should refresh the store list (auto-refresh will fire) and surface a soft warning rather than a hard error.
-Not currently a member of the public `BuyStoreItemErrorCode` enum.
 - `11009` (`SHOP_FAILED_POOL_EMPTY`) — stock pool is empty / sold out.
   Show a "sold out" message; auto-refresh will mark the item as such in subsequent `getStoreItems()` updates.